Bitterne: Community facilities

 Bitterne Library is one of the largest libraries in Southampton and a number of regular activities take place there, including various reading groups, an IT club, job club, and family history group.
 There is an active local history society which has published a number of books and runs a charity shop and museum on Peartree Avenue.

 Bitterne Leisure Centre is managed by Active Nation, a national sport and exercise charity, and offers a wide range of activities, including swimming, exercise classes, table tennis, a gymnasium, badminton, martial arts and children's activities, including birthday parties.
 There is a commercial gymnasium above Sainsbury's supermarket on the precinct, a location which formerly housed a ten-pin bowling centre.
 This was opened in 1965 as the Excel Bowl before being taken over by AMF Bowling and renamed "Bitterne Bowl".
 The centre moved to the Swan Centre in Eastleigh as part of a redevelopment project there in November/December 2008.

 Between the library and leisure centre is Bitterne Health Centre, which houses a GP surgery and emergency dental service, as well as an NHS walk-in centre; however the latter is currently earmarked for closure.
 There are also a number of other GP surgeries in the area.

 Transport

 Bitterne is at the junction of the A334 and A3024 roads, providing easy access by road to the M27 motorway to the east and Southampton City Centre to the southwest.
-As a result, Bitterne is well served by a number of bus routes with operators including First Hampshire, BlueStar and Xelabus.
+As a result, Bitterne is well served by a number of bus routes with operators including Bluestar and Xelabus.

 Bitterne railway station is located roughly 1.2 km west of the shopping precinct and is on the West Coastway Line.